isomerpages/moe-hougangsec/_departments/English Language, Literature and Elements of Business Skills.md

 ### Curricular Goals and Objectives

-*   To develop students who communicate confidently, clearly and effectively in speech and writing in response to situation, purpose and audience
+* To develop students who communicate confidently, clearly and effectively in speech and writing in response to situation, purpose and audience.
-*   To develop students who are competent readers with a love and appreciation for a variety of texts and the way writers use language to suit a range of purposes and achieve their effects
+* To develop students who are competent readers with a love and appreciation for a variety of texts and the way writers use language to suit a range of purposes and achieve their effects.
-*   To develop students who explore areas of human concern, leading to a greater understanding of self and others
+* To develop students who explore areas of human concern, leading to a greater understanding of self and others.
-*   To develop in students an awareness of the business landscape in Singapore and its opportunities and challenges, so that they will be more reflective of the knowledge and skills they need
+*	To develop in students an awareness of the business landscape in Singapore and its opportunities and challenges, so that they will be more reflective of the knowledge and skills they need.